-Each burner is controlled individually and is monitored by a flame supervision device in the event of the burner flame going out, turn off the burner control and do not attempt to re-ignite for at least one minute.
+Each burner is controlled individually and is monitored by a flame supervision device.
+In the event of the burner flames being accidentally extinguished, turn off the burner control and do not attempt to re-ignite the burner for at least one minute.
+The respective knob positions are shown in below:

-To light the burner, push in the control knob and turn anti-clockwise to full rate position and press the ignition button.
-Keep the knob depressed for approximately 15 seconds to allow the flame supervision probe to reach temperature.
-Should the flame go out when the knob is released, wait for a minute and repeat the procedure holding the knob depressed for slightly longer.
+To light the burner, press in and turn the knob

+anti-clockwise to the full rate position and apply a light to the burner or press the ignition button if fitted.
+It is necessary to hold the knob depressed during ignition and for approximately fifteen seconds after the burner has lit to allow the flame supervision probe to reach temperature.
+Should the flame go out when the knob is released, the procedure should be repeated holding the knob depressed for slightly longer.